lcnervick/reddit-client/README.md

 * Header: Simple.
 Logo in the middle with a 'filter' menu icon on the right.
 * Filter: Will include several popular subject categories the user can use to filter results (sports, latest news, politics, etc).
+* Search Bar: This will live under the header.
+While searching, a list of possible matches will be displayed below the search bar.
 * Body: By default, it will show the 'Popular' or 'Trending' feeds, loading 10 at a time until the user scrolls down 8 posts, at which point it will load more.
-* Search Bar: This will live under the header.
-While searching, a list of
+* Article Cards: Article cards will include the title, base image, and beginning of text with a 'read more...' link in the faded part of the text.
+The author, date and comment count will be visible between the image and the title.
+Clicking a card will open the full article with a close button at the top right.

 ### Deadline